We will reply to your message within an hour.

 Flip the toggle to quickly turn these valves on and off.
 All have threads and a hex nut below the handle for installation in instrument panels.
 For extra gripping power and a strong seal, they have Yor-Lok fittings with two sleeves that bite into tubing as you tighten the nut.
 All are compatible with Swagelok®, Let-Lok, and Parker A-Lok fittings.
 These valves are for use with water, oil, air, and inert gas.

 Easily access the handle of these valves while protecting your line behind an instrument panel.
-Threads and a hex nut below the handle allow you to install these valves in instrument panels.
+They have threads and a hex nut below the handle for panel mounting.
 For extra gripping power and a strong seal, they have Yor-Lok fittings with two sleeves that bite into tubing as you tighten the nut.
-All are compatible with Swagelok®, Let-Lok, and Parker A-Lok fittings.
+They’re compatible with Swagelok®, Let-Lok, and Parker A-Lok fittings.

 Insert tubing into the fittings on these valves—no heat, solder, or flux required.
-They’re for use with water, oil, air, and inert gas.

 Insert tubing into the fittings on these valves—no heat, solder, or flux required.
 To withstand aggressive and corrosive solutions, they have a chemical-resistant fluoroelastomer seal and a plastic body.